gvwilson/thirdbit/fiction/iffy/index.md

 Sandrine sniffled and nodded.
 "How long was I under?"

-"Almsot an hour."
+"Almost an hour."
 De handed Sandrine a towel and a mug of tea and looked away as her tears started again.
 An hour?
-She thought it had been a day or even longer.
+She thought it had been days.
 An hour meant there would be another session and another after that, and even then it would only be lunchtime.